 QC3.
 Institutional Collections

-SCA collections records, publications, photographs, and ephemera documenting the administrative, scholarly, and social history of Queens College from its founding in 1937 to the present day.
+Special Collections and Archives collects records, publications, photographs, audio-visual materials, and ephemera documenting the administrative, scholarly, physical, and social history of Queens College from its founding in 1937 to the present day.

 Found in 20 Collections and/or Records:

 Collection — Multiple Containers

 Abstract The Aaron Copland School of Music Collection (formerly the Department of Music) consists of materials about the administrative, faculty and student activities of the Aaron Copland School of Music.
 The collection contains a wide-range of materials including correspondence, brochures, photographs, audio tapes, press clippings, and department course and event schedules.
 The bulk of the collection consists of personnel files of prominent department faculty.

 Dates: 1942 - 2014; Majority of material found within 1970 - 2008

 Abstract This collection contains the professional and personal papers of Charles S. Colden, founder of Queens College.
 This collection includes correspondence, legal records, print materials, newspaper clippings, photographs, awards/honors, and various papers.
 Also included are minutes, speeches, invitations, and various papers pertaining specifically to Queens College and the Queens College Association.

 Dates: 1933 - 1987; Majority of material found within 1952 - 1960